 a.
 Mephibosheth dwelt in Jerusalem: No longer hiding in fear of the king, this descendant of Saul now lived openly among the people of God.

 b.
-He ate continually at the king’s table: No longer in poverty and estranged from the king, now he had great privilege before the king.
+He ate continually at the king’s table: No longer in poverty and separated from the king, now he had great privileges before the king.

 c.
 He was lame in both his feet: Mephibosheth’s weakness did not vanish.
 His life was far better, but he was still lame.

 i.
 David’s grace to Mephibosheth is a wonderful picture of God’s grace to us.
 We are Mephibosheth.

 · We are hiding, poor, weak, lame, and fearful before our King comes to us.